streamdp/ccd/README.md

 * **Price Retrieval**: Fetch the most recent price data for a selected currency pair, including cached data when the data provider is unavailable.
 * **WebSocket Integration**: Provides a WebSocket connection for real-time updates.
-Clients can receive actual market info, subscribe or unsubscribe to specific currency pairs which currently collected.
+Clients can receive actual market info, subscribe or unsubscribe to specific currency pairs that are currently being collected.

 ## Build app
 ```bash